vestrel00/KungFu-Nekko/README.md

 **For Forkers**
 1. I recently just removed all binaries and put the assets folder (containing .png, .mp3) from the repo and put them in the [Dowloads page](https://bitbucket.org/vestrel00/kungfunekko/downloads)!!!
 I did this since they shouldn't have been tracked in the first place (read my P.S. below) but rather should have been placed in the [Dowloads page](https://bitbucket.org/vestrel00/kungfunekko/downloads).
-2. All you need to have to continue this project is the source codes in the src folders and the assets in the [Dowloads page](https://bitbucket.org/vestrel00/kungfunekko/downloads).
+2. All you need to have to continue this project is the source code in the src folders and the assets in the [Dowloads page](https://bitbucket.org/vestrel00/kungfunekko/downloads).
 You can figure it out!
 If you can't the e-mail me at vestrel00@gmail.com and I will post instructions in the [Dowloads page](https://bitbucket.org/vestrel00/kungfunekko/downloads) on how to set things up in eclipse.

 **P.S.**
 1. I completely forgot to add a .gitignore from beginning to end!!!!